The Africa In Me

 What I Learned

-It was the first time in my work that I unleashed my imagination to find a solution.
-Before jumping to the design part, I did immerse research about my users.
-It is important to learn about their needs and what keeps them there.
-Result of the research showed how much it was important to put the users in the center.
-We always should make something that solves their real problem not what we assume about them.
+This was the first time in my work that I really unleashed my imagination to find a solution.
+Rather than jumping straight into the design part, I first conducted thorough research about my users.
+It's crucial to learn about their needs and what keeps them engaged.
+The results of my research showed how important it is to put the users at the center of any design process.
+We must always focus on creating something that solves their real problems, rather than what we might assume about them.m.

 Leadership opportunity